How to Get to Bali

 Our last night of lodging is September 27th, and we will have a free trip to the airport on the morning of September 28th at 8:00 a.m. for your bike and you.
 (So if you are taking our free transport back to the airport I wouldn't book a departure any earlier than noon on September 28th, just to be on the safe side).

 If you wish to stay longer (and who wouldn't...) the hotel can help you coordinate transport to the airport for a modest fee, and we are happy to help you book additional hotel nights if you wish.
 There is no mark-up here -- you pay what we pay.

 WARNING: Be careful with the calendar.
-Some flights arrive one or two days after you take off, due to crossing the Intenational Date Line.
+Some flights arrive in Bali one or two days after you take off, due to crossing the Intenational Date Line.
 Make sure you are arriving on the right date.
 If you want to arrive a day or two earlier (highly recommended so you have time to unwind and adjust for the local timezone) let us know -- we will book you extra hotel nights.
 No mark-up here -- you pay what we pay.